 Traditional seaside resorts, famous nature reserves and magnificent stately homes make the Norfolk coast a stunning holiday destination.

-This Norfolk coast has been a stylish place to holiday for centuries, even the Queen has an impressive residence in Sandringham that’s open to the public.
+This Norfolk coast has been a stylish place to holiday for centuries, even the royal family has an impressive residence in Sandringham that’s open to the public.
 We have lots of cottages and lodges throughout this desirable region, so take a look at our collection of Norfolk Coast cottages and see if you can find your perfect holiday retreat.

 During the mid-18th century, the Norfolk coast gained a reputation as a health destination with people believing the Norfolk waters had soothing properties to rival Bath and Buxton, possibly due to the chalk reef that feeds the sea life.
 It became the place to go on holiday and improving transport links only made Norfolk more popular.
 Once the idea of the Great British seaside holiday caught on, visitors to Norfolk increased exponentially, shaping the economy of the coastal resorts of Great Yarmouth, Hunstanton and Cromer, transforming them into the traditional holiday destinations we see today.